maggiewhite/bayareawomenintech/README.md

  * Meets every 1-3 months in a speaker + networking format in various parts of the bay area
  * This is a meetup group for women interested in Machine Learning and Data Science and have chapters in a number of cities.
 We meet to discuss machine learning and data science in an informal setting with the purpose of building a community around women in these fields.
 To join our Slack group, send an email to slack@wimlds.org (women only).
 * [Women in IoT](http://www.meetup.com/womeniniot/)
- * Hosting their second event ever on September 22, 2016 (talk + networking)
+ * Hosted their second event ever on September 22, 2016 (talk + networking)
+ * Audience was half men, the speaker was a white man, and only ~20 people attended
  * Seems to always be hosted at Neustar in SF
 * Lean In [SF - UX](http://leanincircles.org/circle/lean-in-ux)
  * Inactive/no events planned